 Applying self leveling compound to a single room is a fairly straight forward process.
 You should first know the height that you want your subfloor to be mark this area off.
 It is important that the new height of the subfloor is higher than any of the existing high spots in the floor.
 The easiest way to line off your room is to use a revolving laser level and set it on the highest point in the room.
 Then you can draw a line around the room where you want the new subfloor height to be.
 You should read the self leveling compound instructions completely to know how much of the self leveling compound material you are going to need to level your floor to the desired level.

-You can not just pour the self leveling compound in one area and expect it to level out in a larger room.
-You should always have all of the self leveling product mixed and ready in buckets before you start the job.
+For large rooms or multiple areas you can not just pour the self leveling compound in one area and expect it to level out.
+You should have all of the self leveling product mixed and ready in buckets before you start the job.
 For larger rooms where a large amount of buckets of the self leveling compound are needed a helper is recommended to mix the self leveling compound while another person pours it.

 You should always start in the farthest away area from the door and pour the self leveling compound out till it reaches the desired height.
 Then you can slowly keep pouring buckets of the self leveling compound in the room till you walk out the door.
 In larger rooms a professional self leveling roller applicator is needed to gently move the self leveling compound so that all of the areas of the floor get good even coverage and the floor will be totally leveled.